Pharaoh Hound

 Pharaoh Hound Health

-• Anesthesia Sensitivity: Pharaoh Hounds may be more sensitive to anesthesia due to their low body fat.
-Check with your vet to see if a special protocol may be needed for dental or surgical procedures.
+• Anesthesia Sensitivity: Like all sighthounds (including Greyhounds), Pharaoh Hounds may be more sensitive to anesthesia due to their low body fat.
+This means they may be slower to recover from anesthesia.
+Discuss any concerns with your vet before your pup has procedures.

 Pharaoh Hound History